IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/configure-debug-tabs.md

 title: Configure Debug Tabs
 ---

-The stock distribution of IndiGO contains a non-user-facing feature useful for development: a debug menu.
+The stock distribution of TomTom IndiGO contains a non-user-facing feature useful for development: a debug menu.
 By default, it can be opened by long-pressing the `volume down` button, via the backtick ("\`") key, or via ADB with `adb shell input keyevent --longpress KEYCODE_GRAVE`.

 ## Adding a debug tab